-The first of five prototypes of the Agusta "A 129 Mangusta (Mongoose)" helicopter gunship performed its initial official flight on 15 September 1983, with the fifth in the air by March 1986.
-The successful trials led to a production order for 66 machines, though this was later trimmed to 60.
+The first of five prototypes of the Agusta "A129 Mangusta (Mongoose)" helicopter gunship performed its initial official flight on 15 September 1983, with the fifth in the air by March 1986.
+Successful trials led to a production order for 66 machines, though this was later trimmed to 60.
 After some delays, mostly due to development of the missile sighting system, the first batch of five operational machines was delivered in 1990.

-* The Mangusta has a fairly typical helicopter gunship configuration: a sharklike fuselage with a conventional main / tail rotor drive configuration; tandem stepped cockpits, with the gunner in front and the pilot in back; stub wings for weapons loads, with two stores pylons per wing, for a total of four; and a nose-mounted day-night weapons sight.
+* As it emerged, the Mangusta had a fairly typical helicopter gunship configuration: a sharklike fuselage with a conventional main / tail rotor drive configuration; tandem stepped cockpits, with the gunner in front and the pilot in back; stub wings for weapons loads, with two stores pylons per wing, for a total of four; and a nose-mounted day-night weapons sight.

-The A 129 is powered by twin Rolls-Royce Gem 2 Mark 1004D turboshafts, with an emergency rating of 772 kW (1,035 SHP) each, license-built by Piaggio under the designation RR1004.
-The engines are separated by an armored firewall and each engine has its own fuel system, with a crossfeed to allow each engine to draw from the other's fuel system.
-The engine installations are designed to reduce noise and infrared signature; infrared suppressors can be fitted to the exhausts.
-Triple-redundant hydraulic systems are used to ensure reliability.
+The A129 was powered by twin Rolls-Royce Gem 2 Mark 1004D turboshafts, with an emergency rating of 772 kW (1,035 SHP) each, license-built by Piaggio under the designation RR1004.
+The engines were separated by an armored firewall and each engine had its own fuel system, with a crossfeed to allow each engine to draw from the other's fuel system.
+The engine installations were designed to reduce noise and infrared signature; infrared suppressors could be fitted to the exhausts.
+Triple-redundant hydraulic systems were used to ensure reliability.

-The fuselage is built mostly with composites and designed to be crashworthy, with the aircrew sitting in Martin-Baker "Helicopter Armored Crashworthy Seats Mark 1 (HACS 1)".
-The cockpits have flat window panels, with the window panels on the right opening for crew access.
-The window panels can be blown off in an emergency for a rapid escape.
+The fuselage was built mostly with composites and designed to be crashworthy, with the aircrew sitting in Martin-Baker "Helicopter Armored Crashworthy Seats Mark 1 (HACS 1)".
+The cockpits had flat window panels, with the window panels on the right opening for crew access.
+The window panels could be blown off in an emergency for a rapid escape.

-The fuselage can resist hits from projectiles ranging in size up to 12.7 millimeters (0.50 caliber).
-The main rotor has four blades, while the tail rotor has two.
-The rotor blades are made of composite materials and are also designed to withstand 12.7-millimeter projectile hits, and tolerate 23-millimeter projectile hits.
-The blades can chop through tree branches 15 centimeters (6 inches) thick.
-The rotor hubs use elastomeric bearings that do not require lubrication.
-The main rotor driveshaft is hollow to allow fit of a mast-mounted sight.
+The fuselage could resist hits from projectiles ranging in size up to 12.7 millimeters (0.50 caliber).
+The main rotor had four blades, while the tail rotor had two.
+The rotor blades were made of composite materials, and were also designed to withstand 12.7-millimeter projectile hits, and tolerate 23-millimeter projectile hits.
+The blades could chop through tree branches 15 centimeters (6 inches) thick.
+The rotor hubs used elastomeric bearings that didn't require lubrication.
+The main rotor driveshaft was hollow to allow fit of a mast-mounted sight.

-The fixed tailwheel landing gear is heavily braced with shock absorbers.
-The stub wings can be raised 3 degrees and lowered 12 degrees from the horizontal.
-The initial production Mangusta has no built-in armament.
-Its main weapon is the US-built TOW wire-guided anti-tank missile.
-In addition, the Mangusta can carry stores such as 70-millimeter (2.75-inch) or 81-millimeter (3.18-inch) unguided rocket pods; or 7.62-millimeter, 12.7-millimeter, or 20-millimeter gun pods.
-A typical weapon load is a four-round TOW pack on each outer pylon, for a total of eight TOWs, and an unguided rocket or gun pod on each inner pylon.
-Maximum weapons load is 1,200 kilograms (2,645 pounds).
+The fixed tailwheel landing gear was heavily braced with shock absorbers.
+The stub wings could be raised 3 degrees and lowered 12 degrees from the horizontal.
+The Mangusta had no built-in armament.
+Its main weapon was the US-built TOW wire-guided anti-tank missile.
+In addition, the Mangusta could carry stores such as 70-millimeter (2.75-inch) or 81-millimeter (3.18-inch) unguided rocket pods; or 7.62-millimeter, 12.7-millimeter, or 20-millimeter gun pods.
+A typical weapon load was a four-round TOW pack on each outer pylon, for a total of eight TOWs, and an unguided rocket or gun pod on each inner pylon.
+Maximum weapons load was 1,200 kilograms (2,645 pounds).

-An Agusta-Harris digital "Integrated Multiplex System (IMS)", controlled by two computers and linked by a MIL-STD 1553B databus, integrates rotorcraft avionics, hydraulic systems, fuel systems, engine systems, and weapon systems.
-The IMS computer can store up to a hundred waypoints or ten flight plans, and works in conjunction with a continuous-wave Doppler radar altimeter for low-level flight navigation.
+A digital "Integrated Multiplex System (IMS)", controlled by two computers and linked by a MIL-STD 1553B databus, integrated rotorcraft avionics, hydraulic systems, fuel systems, engine systems, and weapon systems.
+The IMS computer could store up to a hundred waypoints or ten flight plans, and worked in conjunction with a continuous-wave Doppler radar altimeter for low-level flight navigation.

-The crew control panels are based on color multi-function displays (MFDs) that provide flight and system status, as well as map information.
-Targeting is performed through a sighting system in the nose, original plans for a mast-mounted sight having been abandoned due to cost constraints.
-The sighting system includes an optical sight, a forward-looking infrared (FLIR) sight, and a laser rangefinder / target designator.
-The pilot uses a wide-angle FLIR mounted above the nose to fly at night and in bad weather.BACK_TO_TOP
+The crew control panels were based on color multi-function displays (MFDs) that provided flight and system status, as well as map information.
+Targeting was performed through a sighting system in the nose -- the Mangusta would never actually get a mast-mounted sight, plans for one having been abandoned due to cost constraints.
+The sighting system included an optical sight, a forward-looking infrared (FLIR) sight, and a laser rangefinder / target designator.
+The pilot used a wide-angle FLIR mounted above the nose to fly at night and in bad weather.BACK_TO_TOP

 * The 16th production Mangusta introduced: